 This allows technique known as method of complements, where you can calculate subtraction as addition of subtrahend complement, f.e.
 622 - 451 is 622 + 549 = 1171 = 171 (the leading 1 is omitted from the result).

 For the binary system radix complement is known as two's complement (2's complement) and diminished radix complement as one's complement (1's complement).
 One's complement can be obtained by simply inverting bits of a number.
 Two's complement is used in computers to represent negative integers.
-You can read more here: Binary, inverse and complement codes.
+You can read more here: One's complement, and two's complement binary codes.